crypt0n1te/Write-Ups/ractf-2020/forensics/disk_forensics_fun.md

 **Security key or digital signature file that verifies a user's identity; used for decrypting a file encrypted with Pretty Good Privacy (PGP) software; ensures that protected files can only be opened by authorized users.**

-So i begin to look for these keys, a quick keyword search for `pgp` gives me these 2 files, in the `ROOT` Directory:
+So I begin to look for these keys, a quick keyword search for `pgp` gives me these 2 files, in the `ROOT` Directory:
 ```
 PRIVATE.PGP
 PUBLIC.PGP
 ```

-So i extract these files  to my desktop also, it seems we have a lead.
+I also extract these files to my desktop; it seems we have a lead.

 ### Decrypting the file using the keys:
 So upon further research i find that Linux has a gpg command, the man page for which is here: